Explore New Orleans

 You too can board the New Orleans Streetcar at Canal Street Ferry terminal

-I recommend that you take a Caribbean cruises from New Orleans
+I recommend that you take a Caribbean cruise from New Orleans

 The cruise ship Norwegian Spirit sailing down the Mississippi River past my neighborhood as she heads for the Gulf of Mexico and ultimately the Western Caribbean.
 If you are planning to take a cruise there is no better place to start then in New Orleans.
-From November through April Norwegian Cruise Lines offers a 7 day Western Caribbean cruise out of New Orleans.
-Carnival Cruise Lines offers 4, 5 and 7 day cruises year round aboard the cruise ship Triumph.
+Norwegian Cruise Lines offers a 7 day Western Caribbean cruise out of New Orleans.
+Carnival Cruise Lines offers 4, 5 and 7 day Caribbean cruises aboard the cruise ship Triumph.
 So when you come plan to arrive several days early and make New Orleans your first port of call.
-Stay in a French Quarter Hotel and explore New Orleans and the French Quarter.
-On board this ship on this paricular Sunday evening were my friends from Gamma Software, Inc. out of Oregon.
+Stay in a French Quarter Hotel and explore New Orleans and the French Quarter

 This is a street vendor selling refreshing cold drinks, water, and ice cream sandwiches on Royal and St Louis Street.
 While you are exploring the French Quarter do not worry about getting thirsty or hungry.
 Besides and abundant selection of restaurants in the French Quarter there are also many convenience stores scattered through out the neighborhood and it's usually not difficult to find a friendly street vendor selling cold drinks, hot dogs, as well as other snacks.
 At times it can get down right hot in New Orleans.
 So be a big spender and treat the family to some ice cream and cold drinks.